british special forces

 Special Air Service (SAS) - Counter-Terrorism (CT)

-One SAS Squadron is always on standby to respond to a terrorist incident in the UK or anywhere around the globe.
-Considered by many to be the world's premiere anti-terrorist special operations unit, the SAS counter-terrorism wing is known as the SP (Special Projects) team.
+One 22 SAS Squadron is always on standby to respond to a terrorist incident in the UK.
+Considered by many to be the world's premiere anti-terrorist special operations unit, the SAS anti-terrorism team is trained by 22 SAS Counter Revolutionary Warfare (CRW) Wing.

 The SAS train to carry out anti-terrorist operations against all types of target imaginable.
 The SP team has to be able to rescue hostages from planes, trains, coaches and buses (so-called 'tubular assaults'),buildings (from Nuclear Power Stations to bungalows) and docked ships (it's believed the SBS would handle ships at sea, although the SAS may well join in).

-The SAS SP teams are constantly training to maintain skill and readiness levels.
+The SAS ant-terrorist teams are constantly training to maintain skill and readiness levels.
 A special training house, outfitted with movable rubber walls, is used to facilitate training with live ammunition.

 Command